 So unless and until we belong to a tribe or a number of tribes, we can’t really build a clear identity for ourselves.
 Without knowing who’s in and who’s out of our circle, we don’t know who we are ourselves.

-Lesson #2: Proximity is the key to starting a new friendship
+Lesson #2: Proximity is the key to starting a new adult friendship

 The functional distance between two people is the most powerful predictor of whether you’ll hit it off as friends.
 It refers to how often your paths cross, rather than how physically close you are from one another.